-- Concept of human growth and Development: Stages of growth-pre-natal, natal, infant, childhood, adolescence, maturity, senescence. - ➤ Factors affecting growth and development genetic, environmental, biochemical, nutritional, cultural and socio-economic. - Ageing and senescence.
-Theories and observations - ➤ Biological and chronological longevity.
+- Biological and chronological longevity.
 Human physique and somatotypes.
-Methodologies for growth studies. - ➤ Relevance of menarche, menopause and other bioevents to fertility.
-Fertility patterns and differentials. - ➤ Demographic theories-biological, social and cultural. - ▶ Biological and socio-ecological factors influencing fecundity, fertility, natality and mortality. - Applications of Anthropology: Anthropology of sports, Nutritional anthropology, Anthroplogy in designing of defence and other equipments, Forensic Anthroplogy, Methods and principles of personal identification and reconstruction, Applied human genetics-Paternity diagnosis, genetic counselling and eugenics, DNA technology in diseases and medicine, serogenetics and cytogenetics in reproductive biology.
+Methodologies for growth studies. - Relevance of menarche, menopause and other bioevents to fertility.
+Fertility patterns and differentials. - Demographic theories-biological, social and cultural. - Biological and socio-ecological factors influencing fecundity, fertility, natality and mortality. - Applications of Anthropology: Anthropology of sports, Nutritional anthropology, Anthropology in designing of defence and other equipments, Forensic Anthropology, Methods and principles of personal identification and reconstruction, Applied human genetics-Paternity diagnosis, genetic counselling and eugenics, DNA technology in diseases and medicine, serogenetics and cytogenetic in reproductive biology.